-2011-12 PreAP Circuits 2-p2
+PreAP Circuits 2-p2

-In the lab you should have noticed that doubling the number of batteries (doubling the voltage) doubles the brightess (which is current thru the light bulb).
-So, the current (I) is proportional to the voltage (V).
-Also, you noticed that doubling the resistance (R, which is number of light bulbs) decreases the brightness (I).
+In the lab you should have noticed that increasing the number of batteries (increasing the voltage) increases the brightness (which is current thru the light bulb).
+Turns out, the current (I) is proportional to the voltage (V).
+Also, you noticed that increasing the resistance (R, which is number of light bulbs) decreases the brightness (I).
 So, current is inversely proportional to the resistance.
 Which gives us the following equation, known as Ohm's Law: